 Do I have to use the Coalition Application to apply to the University of South Carolina?

 No. That is one option.
 Students interested in applying to any of the Coalition schools may find this tool assists with applying to each member institution.
-We do not have a preference, so you are welcome to use our native application available at our website.
+We do not have a preference, so you are welcome to use our native application.
 You do not need to submit an application to USC via both sites.

 Will the Coalition Application cost me any additional money?